-Analytical and exegetical study, particular contribution of book, life of Christ, fulfillment of Messianic prophecies. - NT 203-Gospel of John.
-2 hours, annually.
+Analytical and exegetical study, particular contribution of book, life of Christ, fulfillment of Messianic prophecies.

-Johannine Christology, synoptic supplement, special features, distinctive place, teaching, contribution, person, ministry of the Lord. - NT 204-Acts of the Apostles.
+NT 204-Acts of the Apostles.
 3 hours, annually.

-A careful study of Apostolic Christianity and missionary principles and practices. - NT 342-Romans.
-3 hours, 1956-57.
+A careful study of Apostolic Christianity and missionary principles and practices.

+NT 341-Romans.
+3 hours.
+1958-59.

 A careful inductive approach to the content of Romans.
-Induction recognized as most effective procedure of Bible study; Romans regarded as a fruitful area of inductive methodology. - NT 343-Prison Epistles.
+Induction recognized as most effective procedure of Bible study; Romans regarded as a fruitful area of inductive methodology.

+NT 343-Prison Epistles.
 3 hours, 1957-58.

-Anatytical and devotional study of Ephesians, Philippians, Colossians and Philemon. - NT 344-The Corinthian Epistles.
+Analytical and devotional study of Ephesians, Philippians, Colossians and Philemon.

+NT 344-The Corinthian Epistles.
 3 hours, 1957-58.

 An advanced study of I and II Corinthians.
-An analysis of the church and pastoral problems that gave rise to these letters, and the application of Christian principles to their solution. - NT 345-General Epistles.
-3 hours, 1956-57.
+An analysis of the church and pastoral problems that gave rise to these letters, and the application of Christian principles to their solution.

+NT 345-General Epistles.
+3 hours, 1958-59.

-By analysis and exegesis the teachings of this section of the New Testament are set forth as they relate to doctrine and to the everyday problems of Christian living. - NT 346-Thessalonian Epistles.
+By analysis and exegesis the teachings of this section of the New Testament are set forth as they relate to doctrine and to the everyday problems of Christian living.

+NT 346-Thessalonian Epistles.
 2 hours, 1957-58.

-An intensive study of the Second Coming of Christ as taught by Paul, and its practical implications for life and service. - NT 347-Hebrews.
-2 hours, 1956-57.
+An intensive study of the Second Coming of Christ as taught by Paul, and its practical implications for life and service.

+NT 347-Hebrews.
+2 hours, 1958-59.

-An exposition of this important epistle, which unfolds the greatness of Christ, His priestly ministry, the finality of Christian redemption, and the principle of faith. - NT 348-Pasoral Epistles.
-2 hours, 1956-57.
+An exposition of this important epistle, which unfolds the greatness of Christ, His priestly ministry, the finality of Christian redemption, and the principle of faith.

+NT 348-Pastoral Epistles.
+2 hours, 1959-60.

-An exegetical study giving attention to the doctrinal and practical aspects of these epistles with reference to their bearing upon modern pastoral problems and upon the nature of the organization of the New Testament Church, its function, and its development. - NT 349-Galations.
-2 hours, 1956-57.
+An exegetical study giving attention to the doctrinal and practical aspects of these epistles with reference to their bearing upon modern pastoral problems and upon the nature of the organization of the New Testament Church, its function, and its development.

+NT 349-Galatians.
+2 hours, 1957-58.

-An inductive treatment of the relation of law and grace, and the great doctrine of justification by faith apart from works. - NT 352-The Apocalypse.
-3 hours, 1957-58.
+An inductive treatment of the relation of law and grace, and the great doctrine of justification by faith apart from works.

+NT 351-The Apocalypse.
+3 hours, 1958-59.

-Inductive study of the message of Revelation; prophetic analysis; individual study; significance for today. - NT 354-Luke.
+Inductive study of the message of Revelation; prophetic analysis; individual study; significance for today.

+NT 354-Luke.
 3 hours, 1958-59.